ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 >Signature Verified Successfully
 >```
 ## 6. Modify the source data and verify the signature
 In the preceding step we verified the signature against our hash.
-We could modify the file and redo the last command and it will still succeed, unless we redo the whole procedure.
+We could modify the file, redo the last command and it will still succeed, unless we redo the whole procedure.
 Now lets modify the data, `test.txt`, and check the signature against the modified file.
 Use this command to verify the signature against the original file:
 ```shell
 openssl dgst -sha256 -verify public-key.pem -signature ecdsa.sig test.txt